Senior Executive Service - Ending Employment

 - in circumstances where the employee is suitable for redeployment to another SES position at the same level.

 The PS Act does not limit the offer of an incentive to retire to ongoing SES employees, however the offer of an incentive to retire for a non-ongoing employee would not usually be considered as there may be more appropriate mechanisms within a non-ongoing employee’s contract.
 In determining whether an incentive to retire should be offered to a non-ongoing employee, consideration should be given to whether:

-- There are additional mechanisms for ending a non-ongoing employee’s employment which may be more appropriate than providing an offer of an incentive to retire.
+- there are additional mechanisms for ending a non-ongoing employee’s employment which may be more appropriate than providing an offer of an incentive to retire; and

 The offering of incentives to retire to SES employees should be handled with due care.

 Where an Agency Head has determined it is appropriate to offer an SES employee an incentive to retire, the notice must:

 - be made in writing by the Agency Head; and

 - include the amount the SES employee will be entitled to if the employee retires within a specified period of time.

 Supporting an employee to make a decision about an offer